 Christine joined Watsi on September 19th, 2016.
 Six years ago, Christine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Christine's most recent donation supported Maxwell, a 5 year old boy from Kenya, to fund clubfoot repair surgery.
+Christine's most recent donation supported Jacinta, is a 45-year-old shop owner from Kenya, to fund debridement and skin grafting.

 Christine has funded healthcare for 81 patients in 10 countries.